pdgilbert/eg_stm_hal/README.md

  rustup target add thumbv7em-none-eabihf # Cortex-M4F and M7F with hardware floating point
 ```

-To use cargo run to also build and start gdb, in .cargo/config uncomment
+To use cargo to build and also start gdb and run the compiled code, in .cargo/config uncomment
 ```
   runner = "gdb-multiarch -q -x openocd.gdb"
 ```